Ambyli/tictactoe_network/README.md

 # tictactoe_network
-A simple tictactoe program that can be written over the internet.
+A simple tictactoe program that can be played over the internet.